The Virasoro structure and the scattering matrix for Liouville conformal field theory: Liouville operators

 Moreover, we have $\int_\R e^{2(\gamma+\alpha-Q)c}e^{2\beta\rho(c)}\d c<\infty$ since $\beta>Q-\alpha$ and $\alpha-Q+\gamma<0$ so there is $C>0$ such that

 which converges to 0 for $\alpha < Q-\frac{|\nu|+|\tilde{\nu}|}{\gamma} $.
 This proves that the limit

 holds in $e^{-\beta \rho}\mc{D}'(\mc{Q})$.

-In fact, identity \eqref{eq:BCH} holds for all vector field $v$ (not just Markovian) which admits a holomorphic extension in a neighorhood of $\D$.
-We use \eqref{eq:BCH} and the fact that $e^{-t\bH}:\cD'(\cQ)\to\cD(\cQ)$ is continuous to obtain for all $F,G\in\cD(\cQ)$
+In fact, the identity \eqref{eq:BCH} holds for all vector field $\bv$ (not just Markovian) which admits a holomorphic extension in a neighorhood of $\D$.
+Indeed, for such vector field $\bv$, we know that $\omega \bv_0+\bv$ is Markovian for some $\omega>0$ large enough: then \eqref{eq:BCH} applied with $\omega \bv_0+\bv$ gives (by real linearity of $\bv\mapsto \bH_{\bv}$)